-From Grade 2 (Year 3) onwards there are Progression tests for each elementary class, which are taken once a year to help teachers check their students’ progress against the Cambridge curriculum objectives.
+From Year 3 (Grade 2) onward there are Progression tests for each elementary class, which are taken once a year to help the teachers check their students’ progress against the Cambridge Curriculum objectives.
 These tests are produced externally but marked internally by the class teachers.
-At Grade 5 (Year 6) and again in Grade 8 (Year 9) students take an externally produced and marked exam called the Cambridge Checkpoint.
-These are marked by Cambridge to help the school to see how their students are progressing.
+At Year 6 & 9 (Grade 5, 8) there is the option for students to take an externally produced and marked exam called the Cambridge Primary Checkpoint Exam.
+This is marked by Cambridge to help the school to see how their students are progressing.
 Students are rated across three levels ranging from bronze, silver and gold.

 RICE became an accredited Cambridge International School in February 2017.
-We are currently licensed to use the Cambridge International Examinations (CAIE) curriculum for Preparatory to Grade 8 (Year 1 to 9).
+We are currently licensed to use the Cambridge Assessment International Education (CAIE) curriculum for Year 1 to 9 (Preparatory to 8).

 An important part of Literacy is developing strong reading skills.
 Time is spent each day using the Oxford Reading Tree series from the United Kingdom.
 Every child is assessed as to their reading level when they first start school.
 A child’s reading ability is then developed both through daily reading in class and by encouraging a child to read to their parents for 10-15 minutes each day.

 ICT material is drawn from several sources including the English National Curriculum, the Cambridge ICT curriculum and our own material.

 Subject – Character Development

 For Character Development, we are developing our own materials that focus on four key themes: relationship with ourselves; relationship with others; relationship with our world; and relationship with our Creator.

 We primarily use textbooks published by Cambridge University Press for the Cambridge curriculum and the Ethiopian Ministry of Education recommended textbooks.